-A perennial ground fern growing to about 120 cm.
+A perennial ground fern with erect fronds, growing to about 120 cm tall.

-Widespread, growing in colonies in rainforest or open forest, on alluvial flats near streams, along the coast to the ranges from QLD, down into Victoria.
+It is often grows in colonies, in rainforest or wet-sclerophyll forest, as well as on alluvial flats near streams, usually on enriched soils.
 It can dominate the groundlayer in some cases (eg: along the southern end of Lady Carrington Drive in the Royal National Park).

 This contrasts strongly with the stipes (frond stalks) which are black and shiny and rough to touch.
 The minor parts where the frond-segments attach can have reddish-hairs.